praptitambe/Be-Kind-to-Your-Mind/README.md

 - As a user I want to access articles research about mental health topics, so that I can better understand mental health conditions, symptoms, and treatment options.

-### Returning Site Users

-- As a Logged in user I can write a review for an event so that I can tell others about my experience.
-- As a Logged in user I can edit or my review on an event so that I can amend my review with additional information/fix mistakes.
+- As a visitor to the website,I want to view a dedicated page that highlights selected mental health issues,so that I can easily access information about specific conditions and understand their symptoms, causes, and treatments.
+- As a person experiencing a mental health crisis,I want to find a list of emergency helplines and crisis intervention contacts, so that I can get immediate help if I need it.

-- As a Logged in user I can click on events and see more details so that I can see more information/reviews about the event and potentially book it.
+- As a First-Time Visitor, I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.
-- As a logged in user I can read reviews on events so that I can see if it's suitable for me.
-- As a logged in user I can create an event so that I can list an upcoming event for other users to book.
-- As a logged in user I can delete my own created event so that I can ensure that irrelevant events are not booked by others.
-- As a logged in user I can edit an event that I created so that I can update information about the event if it changes.
-- As a logged in user I can book an event so that I can attend an event which I'm interested in.

-### Site Admin

-- As a Site admin I can approve or reject events from creators so that I can ensure that only proper events are listed to members.
-- As a Site admin I can approve reviews so that I can filter out offensive reviews from users.

 ## Wireframes

-Personally, I work best off low fidelity wireframes which help the overall vision to flourish.
  I kept my wireframes simple and used them as the foundation from which to build my final product.
-I wanted users to see a grid format of events when the page first loaded, initiating the first six events from the database:
+I wanted users to see a grid format of challenges when the page first loaded:
-- Three events per row on Desktop
+- Four challenges per row on Desktop
-- Two events per row on tablet
+- Two challenges per row on tablet
-- One event per row on mobile
+- One challenge per row on mobile

 This manner of approach would ensure that users would receive precisely the information they came to the site for.